top of page

-Status of Potential Sale of Chester Water Authority
+Chester Water Authority

-Unlike our sewer system, CWA remains a public utility.
-The sale of a healthy, well run public utility, such as CWA, only became possible in 2016 with the passage of Act 12, the so called “Fair Market” legislation.
-Act 12 allows private, for-profit utilities to buy healthy public utilities at inflated prices and then recoup the entire cost, plus profits, through higher rates.
+CWA is a non-profit public water utility.
+It is well run.
+It is physically and financially healthy.
+The sale of such a public utility like CWA, became possible in 2016 with the passage of Act 12, the so called “Fair Market Value” legislation.
+Act 12 allows private, for-profit utilities like Aqua to buy healthy public utilities at inflated prices and then recoup the entire cost and reap substantial profits through higher rates.
+The inflated price of $410 million allowed under Act 12 is the driver behind the proposed sale of CWA to Aqua.

-The inflated price allowed under Act 12 is the driver behind the proposed sale of CWA to Aqua.
-Decades of mismanagement have left the city of Chester in bankruptcy.
+Chester City prominently plays a major role in the attempted sale.
+Decades of mismanagement have left the city of Chester in bankruptcy and state receivership.
 The following article provides some background: (LINK).

 CWA Timeline